OpenG2P/openg2p-deduplicationservice/README.md

 #### De-indexing Beneficiary

-Removing a beneficiary from the search service, e.g. beneficiary removed from your program
+Removing a beneficiary from the search service, e.g., beneficiary removed from your program

 ```shell script
 DELETE /index/{id}